-Sunday morning services are traditional worship experiences at First Presbyterian Church.
-Services follow a Presbyterian worship order and provide inspired opportunities for the congregation through prayer, music, Bible readings and messages.
+Sunday morning is a traditional worship experience at First Presbyterian Church.
+The service follows a Presbyterian worship order and provide inspired opportunities for the congregation through prayer, music, Bible readings and messages.

-Following the 8:30 and 10:45 a.m. services, please join us for cookies, coffee and fellowship in Knox Hall.
+Following the service, please join us for cookies, coffee and fellowship in Knox Hall.
 It's a great opportunity to meet all the wonderful people at First Presbyterian.
-If you're a first-time visitor, please stop by the "Welcome Station" so that we can properly greet you and give you a welcome gift.

 Children and Worship